verv-vlux/security-audits/verv-audit.md

 * VervFluxCrowdsale.sol
 * VervFluxToken.sol

-MintableToken.sol , Pausable.sol , CappedCrowdsale.sol , and TokenVesting.sol are com-
-mon library code and were NOT audited.
+`MintableToken.sol`, `Pausable.sol`, `CappedCrowdsale.sol`, and `TokenVesting.sol` are common library code and were NOT audited.
 We did not audit any code for the accounts that will be recipient of crowdsale funds, or any code involved in subsequent allocation of tokens to users.

 ## Section 4 - Testing

 There are automated tests and they follow the latest javascript syntax and styles.
 The test case covers basic scenarios but no test coverage report are attached.

 ## Section 5 - Audit findings

 ### 5.1 Note Issues

 #### 5.1.1 finalizationRetainStrategy[companyWallet] does not need to be a map
-* Likelihood: low
+* Likelihood: *low*
-* Impact: low
+* Impact: *low*
 * Source

-This can be simply a constant as the finalizationRetainStrategy map does not hold any key apart from companyWallet and the value never gest updated.
+This can be simply a constant as the `finalizationRetainStrategy` map does not hold any key apart from `companyWallet` and the value never gest updated.

 #### 5.1.2 investorsMarge should not need to be calculated at finalize
-* Likelihood: low
+* Likelihood: *low*
-* Impact: low
+* Impact: *low*
 * Source

 The value does not depend on any of variables so can be just set as a constant.

 #### 5.1.3 updateCap has no check for 20 mil hardcap which is mentioned at comment.
-* Likelihood: low
+* Likelihood: *low*
-* Impact: low
+* Impact: *low*
 * Source

 #### 5.1.4 wither cap is a typo
-* Likelihood: low
+* Likelihood: *low*
-* Impact: low
+* Impact: *low*
 * Source

 Rename to wether .

 #### 5.1.5 bonuses variable defined but never used
-* Likelihood: Low
+* Likelihood: *Low*
-* Impact: low
+* Impact: *low*
 * Source

 #### 5.1.6 whenNotPaused modifier is missing on disbursePreBuyersLkdContributions function
-* Likelihood: Low
+* Likelihood: *Low*
-* Impact: low
+* Impact: *low*
 * Source

 whenNotPaused is set across all public functions except disbursePreBuyersLkdContributions.